entertaining the italian way cooking class recipes

 -

-When the butter melts and becomes really hot, place the slices of chicken, making sure to not overcrowd the pan.
-Let them cook for two minutes on each side.
+When the butter melts and becomes really hot, place some of the slices of chicken, making sure to fill the pan but not overlapping the pieces of chicken.
+Cook the chicken slices for two minutes on each side until slightly golden brown, don’t worry if the chicken is not fully cooked yet.

-Add a splash of wine (important to do this first as the heat will evaporate the alcohol), 2 tbsp of lemon juice and a sprinkling of parsley.
+Add 3 tbsp of white wine (important to do this first as the heat will evaporate the alcohol), 2 tbsp of lemon juice and 1 tbsp of chopped parsley.
 Let that cook for another minute, turning the chicken in the sauce.
+The amount of liquid you add will depend on how much chicken you are cooking at the same time but you want to make sure you are putting enough liquid so that you can create a bit of sauce to have with the chicken.
+The flour will also help to thicken the sauce.

-Transfer the chicken to an oven dish pouring the excess juices on top.
+Transfer the chicken to an oven dish pouring the excess sauce on top.

 Place the pan back on the heat, add more butter and oil and repeat the process until all the chicken has been cooked.